anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   In contrast to {{RFC8995}}, the domain registrar does not interact with a pledge directly but through the registrar-agent.
   The registrar detects if the bootstrapping is performed by the pledge directly or by the registrar-agent.
 The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
-For issuing a voucher, the MASA may perform additional checks on voucher-request objects, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.
+For issuing a voucher, the MASA may perform additional checks on a voucher-request, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.

 ## Agent-Proximity Assertion {#agt_prx}